-Equation (\ref{eq:GLenergy2}) arises naturally in physical systems where the order parameter has rotational symmetry.
-For example near the critical point, symmetry breaking in Josephson tunnel junctions \cite{AJTJ} as well as Bose-Einstein condensation \cite{Stringari2003} (within a Gross-Pitaevskii description) have the same dimensionality and symmetry properties as the linear to zigzag transition in ion trap.
+The GL potential (\ref{eq:b}) arises naturally in physical systems where the order parameter has rotational symmetry.
+For example near the critical point, symmetry breaking in Josephson tunnel junctions \cite{PhysRevLett.96.180604,PhysRevLett.89.080603} as well as Bose-Einstein condensates \cite{Pitaevskii2003} (within a Gross-Pitaevskii description) have the same dimensionality and symmetry properties as the linear to zigzag transition in ion traps.
 As a matter of fact, all these systems belong to the mean-field theory universality class.

-Equation (\ref{eq:GLiondynamics}) allows for phase winding solutions, and crossing the structural transition leads to $U(1)$ symmetry breaking, after which the ground state manifold is not simply connected, i.e. the first homotopy group of the manifold of degenerate ground states is $\pi_1(U(1)/\{1\})=\pi_1(S^1)=\mathbb{Z}$, as in the formation of cosmic strings in the Abelian Higgs model \cite{VV84} and the examples above.
-With periodic boundary conditions the total phase must be equal to $2\pi W$, where $W$ is an integer known as the winding number, i.e.